Fencing Construction Update & More from Superintendent Hansen

 Safety Fencing: Phase I

 Having one point of entry to our schools will be a major shift in behaviors and practices in Ocean View.
-We have assembled a committee of staff, parents and community representatives to establish security protocols related to gates and access to our campuses, both during and after school hours.
-We are developing best practices for check-in and check-out, gate closure and opening, weekend access for organized sports and community use, and related topics.
+A committee of staff, parents and community representatives have established security protocols related to gates and access to our campuses, both during and after school hours.
+We have developed best practices for check-in and check-out, gate closure and opening, weekend access for organized sports and community use, and related topics.
 Our goal is to establish clear, consistent safety protocols across the District, and then communicate them to all of our stakeholders.

 Westmont Visual & Performing Arts (VAPA) Academy

-Westmont VAPA Academy is undergoing a beautiful transformation and will open in September 2019.
-The project includes: improved security measures; more parking; modernized classrooms, multi-purpose room and front office; new shade structure; and updated outdoor space.
+Westmont VAPA Academy has undergone a beautiful transformation, which was showcased at the Grand Re-Opening on August 22!
+The project included improved security measures; more parking; modernized classrooms, multi-purpose room and front office; new shade structure; and updated outdoor space.
 Classrooms have new, large one-way windows, adjoining glass partitions, new cabinetry, cutting-edge insulation, and improved heating and air-conditioning systems.
 The bright new colors are vibrant!

 Oak View Gymnasium

-This summer, Oak View Elementary School opens its new gymnasium.
+Our brand new Oak View Gymnasium is open!
 Funding for the gym construction came primarily from Ocean View’s settlement with Republic Services (formerly Rainbow Environmental Services).
 The gym has an enclosed play area, adjacent lunch shelter and a beautiful new courtyard.
-It will provide students, families and members of the community with a fantastic new venue.
+It provides students, families and members of the community with a fantastic new venue.

 Looking Ahead: College View Modernization & New District Central Kitchen